Connect with others who understand.

 3. Endothelin Medications Can Be Used in the Treatment of PAH

-A doctor may determine you have high endothelin-1 levels through a blood test.
-ET-1 is found in plasma, or the liquid part of your blood that separates away from the red and white blood cells and platelets.
-Typically, endothelin-1 levels are between 1 picogram (pg) per milliliter (mL) and 2 pg/mL of blood.
+A doctor may determine that you have high endothelin-1 levels through a blood test.
+ET-1 is found in plasma, the liquid part of your blood that can be separated from the red and white blood cells and platelets.
+Typically, endothelin-1 levels are between 1 and 2 picograms per milliliter of blood.

-Doctors sometimes prescribe endothelin receptor antagonists for treating PAH — even for people whose ET-1 levels are normal.
+Doctors sometimes prescribe endothelin receptor antagonists (ERAs) for treating PAH.
 These medications work by blocking endothelin-1 from binding to receptors on vascular smooth muscle cells.
-This inhibition process causes the blood vessels to relax and open up to allow more blood to flow through.
+This causes the blood vessels to relax and open up to allow more blood to flow through.
 ERAs also help promote the production of prostacyclin and nitric oxide.
 As a result, the blood pressure in your lungs’ arteries decreases.

-4. The FDA Has Approved 3 Endothelin Treatments for PAH
+4. The FDA Has Approved Several Endothelin Treatments for PAH

 Through clinical trials, the U.S. Food and Drug Administration (FDA) has approved three ERAs for the treatment of pulmonary arterial hypertension.
 These include:

-• Letairis, a formulation of ambrisentan — Blocks endothelin A receptors
+• Ambrisentan (Letairis) — Blocks endothelin A receptors

-• Tracleer, a formulation of bosentan — Blocks both endothelin A and endothelin B receptors
+• Bosentan (Tracleer) — Blocks both endothelin A and endothelin B receptors

-• Opsumit, a formulation of macitentan — Blocks both endothelin A and endothelin B receptors
+• Macitentan (Opsumit) — Blocks both endothelin A and endothelin B receptors

 ERAs have been found to be effective in treating people with: